pohlm01/master-thesis/presentation.typ

 == What is the Problem?
 #slide[#{
-  set text(size: 0.8em)
-  set table(inset: (y: 0.5em, x: 0.3em))
+  set table(inset: (x: .8em, y: .6em))
-  align(horizon, pq_signatures)
+  align(horizon + center, pq_signatures_slides)
 }
   #speaker-note[
+    - Listed are popular signatures and the winners of the NIST PQ competition
     - X.509 certificate chains have 5 or more signatures + 2 keys
     - PQ signatures are significantly bigger (and/or worse CPU performance)
-    - Listed are the winners of the NIST PQ competition
-    - FN-DSA uses floating point to be fast
+    - FN-DSA uses floating-point to be fast
   ]
-]

-== TL;DR Fail
-#slide(composer: (1fr, 1fr))[
-  - Many applications, routers, and firewalls assume a single package for `ClientHello`

-  - Big messages might be fragmented

-  - Buggy implementations break the connection #emoji.beetle

-  - Not directly applicable here, but similar

-  #speaker-note[
-    - many applications and middleware such as routers and firewalls assumed a single package
-    - applicable to `X255-19-ML-KEM-768`
-    - Some popular software still not patched (nginx ingress k8s)

-    - Additionally to bugs, we want the best performance ]
-][
-  #align(horizon + center, image("images/tldr.svg"))
 ]

 = Preliminaries